renpy/renpy/sphinx/source/config.rst

     main use of this is to allow libraries to gain access to resources that need an initializd gui, like OpenGL functions.

+.. var:: config.ex_rollback_classes = [ ]

+    A list of class objects that should not generate a warning that the object supported rollback in the past, but do not now.
+If you have intentionally removed rollack support from a class, place the class object in this list and the warning will be suppressed.

+    Chances are, you don't want to use this - you want to add ``object`` to the list of base types for your class.

 .. var:: config.fadeout_audio = 0.016

     The default audio fadeout time that's used to fade out audio, when